ranjithkumarravikumar52/Data-Structures/readme.md

 * In addition, most methods don't have a return type as this will make testing using JUnit difficult

 #### General Issues
-* Following inheritance without planning how testing can be done, makes the application untestable or unnecessary difficult to testing
+* Following inheritance without planning how testing can be done, makes the application untestable or unnecessary difficult to testing.
+This is due to the violation of SRP and open-closed design principle

 #### Lists
 * ArrayLists